apache/apisix-website/website/blog/2022/02/28/opentelemetry.md

 #### Method 1: Bind the plugin to the specified route

-In order to show you the test effect, `sampler` is temporarily set to full sampling in the example to ensure that `trace` data is generated after each request is tracked, so that you can view the relevant data of `trace` on the Web UI.
+In order to show the test effect more conveniently, `sampler` is temporarily set to full sampling in the example to ensure that `trace` data is generated after each request is traced, so that you can view `trace` related data on the Web UI.
 You can also set relevant parameters according to the actual situation.

   ```Shell
   curl http://127.0.0.1:9080/apisix/admin/routes/1 \